microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 You can run a SARIF-producing analysis tool by hand at any time, examine the resulting log file in a text editor or in a SARIF viewer, and use the results to improve your code.
-But SARIF goes beyond "manual" usage scenarioes with features that support its usage in large teams with elaborate, automated engineering processes.
+But SARIF goes beyond "manual" usage scenarios with features that support its usage in large teams with elaborate, automated engineering processes.

 SARIF provides ways to uniquely identify a run and to describe its role in the user's